janux/janux-web-seed/README.md

 A seed project containing an html/css/js project that uses less.js, semantic-grid, and pure-css.
 Built using gulp.

-Functionality is based on the yeoman webapp project, but the directory structure is different.
+Functionality is loosely based on the yeoman webapp project, but the directory structure is different.

 To run for development: